Skip to main content

 Career tips

-If you're young, you can get an idea of what it's like to race by trying a taster day at your local pony club.
+If you're a young person, you can get an idea of what it's like to race by attending a taster day at your local pony club.
 The Pony Racing Authority puts on training and races for riders of all abilities.

 Further information

-You can find out more about becoming a jockey from The British Racing School and careersinracing.
+You can find out more about training and working as a jockey from:

 What it takes